DPCobb/URL-Shortener/readme.md

 DEBUG = true
 DEBUG_CONSOLE = true
 DEBUG_MSG_LOG = true
+PORT = YOUR PORT
 ```
+It is important to set the port to the port you wish for the app to listen on.
+In some cases this may differ from servicet to service.
+For instance, Heroku requires the port to be 5000 for the app to function correctly.
 ## Using the App
 There are two ways to run the app, with debug mode on or off.
 Running with all settings on true will create a daily log for both methods included and send messages to the console.
 Your .env file should contain the following
 entries: